seabbs/badtobetter/better/README.md

 (i.e. they only update if a dependency has changed).

 There are many other workflows that would be considered best practice here.
-For more complex projects we might also want to consider a workflow management tools such as `targets` or `Make`.
+For example, we also might want to consider using `Make` or a simpler workflow where everything is brought together in a script or series of connected scripts.
 The key is focussing on verifiability, repeatability, generalisability, and maintainability.
 We could also have expanded on this example by including tests, more documentation, a vignette, and perhaps a `Dockerfile`.

 # How to use this repository